 How Many Stealth Bombers Does Russia Have?

-While Russia has no equivalent to the B-2 Spirit Stealth Bomber, they are currently developing the Tupolev PAK-DA that is planned to be introduced in 2028.
+While Russia has no equivalent to the B-2 Spirit Stealth Bomber, they are currently developing the Tupolev PAK-DA that is planned to be introduced into service in 2028.

 It will be a stealth strategic bomber that is designed to drop large amounts of air-to-ground weaponry onto a distant target.